OpenViralLoad/Software-Bootcamp/README.md

 - Convert original image to grayscale, and write image as new file labeled `chip2.jpg`.
 - Resize the image to 250x250, and write image to new file labeled `chip_resized.jpg`.
 - Create a histogram of the grayscale image.
 The histogram is a bar graph where the x axis are the values 0 (black) through 255 (white), and the y axis is the number of pixels in the image with that value.
 - Binarize the image.
-You can use
+You can use OpenCV's built-in Otsu function.

 For [this image](coin.jpg):
 - Write a python script that returns how many 'regions' are in this image.
 Hint: convert to grayscale, binarize.
 Start with the topmost, leftmost pixel, and explore.